Skip to main content

 About Speciality European Pharma

 Founded in April 2006, SEP is a privately owned speciality pharmaceutical company.
-Its mission is to become the leading Urologist focused Specialty pharmaceutical business in Europe.
+Its mission is to become the leading Urologist focused specialty pharmaceutical business in Europe.

 SEP owns worldwide rights to Plenaxis®, the world’s first approved GnRH blocker for the treatment of prostate cancer.
 Plenaxis® gives a rapid and sustained decline in testosterone levels, which gives quick and sustained control of prostate cancer and its symptoms.
 On stopping treatment with Plenaxis, testosterone levels rapidly recover while disease activity remains under control for some time.
 Plenaxis® was launched in Germany in February 2008.

-SEP has distribution rights in certain European countries for two further products, Amphocil®, an anti fungal agent and Haemopressin®, a product for the treatment of Bleeding Oesophageal Varices.
+SEP has distribution rights in certain European countries for two further products, Amphocil®, an antifungal agent and Haemopressin®, a product for the treatment of Bleeding Oesophageal Varices.
 Both of these products are delivered to clinicians in a hospital setting.

 SEP has established its own commercial operations in the UK, Germany, France and Italy and will market its products in other regions and territories through relationships with expert partners.

-By Press Release, Thiakis
+By KuDos, Press Release

 Press Release.